JosephLee19/ExercisesInC/reading_questions/thinkos.md

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?
+Block transfers, Prefetching, Buffering, and Caching - essentially the time it takes to retreive an 8 KiB block is about the same as it takes to load a single byte, sometimes the program can just load the whole block (making the assumption that it will probably need other parts of the block?).
+Prefetching is basically what it sounds like - the operating system predicts that it will need something and loads it ahead of time.
+Buffering is that after you write something, it is only stored in memory not storage - if you change the block several times before it is written to the disk then you only have to write to the disk once.
+Caching is that if a process used a block of memory recently, the operating system keeps a copy of the block in its cache so it can handle future requests with greater speed.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?
+You probably never closed the file - in which case the information was likely still only stored in memory instead of being written to the disk.
+When the power cut crashed the computer, memory was lost and the file was never written to storage, so it was lost.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?
+I feel like the FAT handles very large files better because you don't have a block that points to other blocks that points to other blocks...

 6) What is overhead?
 What is fragmentation?
+Overhead is the data structures used by the allocator - fragmentation is when you have some blocks partially or completely unused

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?
+It works pretty well because the file system is really more like a "stream of bytes" abstraction, which applies to a lot of things besides just files.
+I can't think of something specifically that would be a bad reason to use this abstraction, unless there was ever anything that you needed to know exactly how something worked under the hood, in which case an abstraction would be a bad idea.

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then